PioniaPHP-project/pionia-docs/content/docs/documentation/100_introduction.md

 ###### Pre-requisites

-- PHP 8.0 or higher
+- PHP 8.0 or higher preferably 8.1.
+You can download PHP from [php.net](https://www.php.net/manual/en/install.php)
 - Any web server (Apache, Nginx, etc.) for production
 - Composer
-- Any of Postgres, MySQL, or SQLite
+- Any RDBMS of Postgres, MySQL/MariaDB, Oracle, Sybase, MSSQL or SQLite

 **Note:** This guide assumes you have Composer installed and running globally.
 If you don't, you can download it from [getcomposer.org](https://getcomposer.org/) or use the [Composer Docker image](https://hub.docker.com/_/composer).